Skip links

 • Exclusive Prime Offers: Amazon Prime members receive access to exclusive deals.

-• Seasonal Sales: Running limited-time seasonal sales creates hurry and bring traffic to their platform.
+• Seasonal Sales: Running limited-time seasonal sales creates a hurry and brings traffic to their platform.

 • Flash Sales: Having flash sales on popular items increases demand and pushes people to buy them right away.